-- Plus: Get rid of your debt with no payment plan.
+- Get rid of your debt with no payment plan.

-- Negative: Have to meet qualifications.
-May not qualify if your household income is too high.
-May have to give up “extra” assets as trade off for eliminating debt.
+- May have to give up “extra” assets as trade off for eliminating debt.

 - Chapter 13 Bankruptcy

-- Plus: Get rid of your debt with a payment plan designed to be in your budget.
-Can file even if over the income qualification for Chapter 7.
-Can keep the assets you may otherwise have to give up in chapter 7.
+- Get rid of your debt with a payment plan designed to be in your budget

-OK – so now lets break these options out into a little more detail…
+Here we will break these options out into a little more detail:

 The Low Impact Debt Relief Options: